 Lpath's second product candidate, ASONEPTM, (an anti-S1P antibody formulated for systemic administration) has completed a phase 1 clinical trial in cancer patients, where it was deemed well tolerated at dose levels up to 24 mg/kg.
 We are currently in an open label, phase 2 clinical trial to assess efficacy (and safety) in renal cell carcinoma patients.
 Recent data and scientific literature also suggest that targeting S1P might also have applications in other diseases like multiple sclerosis, colitis and other inflammatory disorders.

 Lpath's third product candidate, LpathomabTM is a monoclonal antibody against lysophosphatidic acid (LPA), a key bioactive lipid that has been recognized to be involved in disorders of the central nervous system (including pain, traumatic brain injury, neurodegeneration), fibrosis, ocular disease and cancer.
 Lpathomab has demonstrated strong preclinical activity in several animal models of these diseases, including neuropathic pain, diabetic neuropathy, traumatic brain injury and spinal cord injury, and an IND was filed with the FDA in early 2015.

-Lpath's unique ability to generate antibodies against bioactive lipids is based on its proprietary ImmuneY2TMdrug-discovery engine.
-The company is currently applying the ImmuneY2™ technology to other important bioactive lipid targets, many of which are involved in important disease processes (e.g. inflammation, cancer, pain, asthma, sepsis and others) thereby adding to our pipeline of novel antibody-based drug candidates.
+The company is currently applying ImmuneY2 to other bioactive lipid targets, many of which are involved in important disease processes (e.g. inflammation, cancer, pain, asthma, and others) thereby adding to our pipeline of novel antibody-based drug candidates.